-Monona's free yard waste drop-off site for leaves, grass clippings, and garden waste (shown at right) is open from early spring through late fall.
+Monona's free yard waste drop-off site for leaves, grass clippings, and garden waste (shown below) is open from early spring through late fall.
 The site is located at the Public Works Garage on Edna Taylor Parkway, between Femrite Drive and East Broadway, next to the Monona Dog Park.
 Please note that this site does not accept brush.
-See below for information on Monona's curbside brush collection schedule.
+See left for information on Monona's curbside brush collection schedule.

 The yard waste site is open 24/7 from early spring through late fall.
 Brush is not accepted at this site.

 Residents should place their brush at the curb by 7:00 a.m. on Monday of their scheduled collection week.
 Once the collection for a street is completed, crews will not return until the next scheduled pick-up week.
 We cannot ensure collection of brush if it is not at the curb by 7:00 a.m. on Monday.

 Residents should not place their brush at the curb more than 14 days before their scheduled pick up week.

 The free collection is for routine tree trimmings and yard maintenance; it is not for the disposal of entire trees.
 Brush generated by a private contractor must be disposed of by the contractor.

 Brush pile size should not exceed 4' x 4' x 10'.
 If there are multiple piles at one residence, the combined size of all piles must not exceed 4' x 4' x 10'.
 Limbs should not exceed 6 inches in diameter and 10 feet in length.
 Residents who have more brush than allowed per the pile size limit must remove or dispose of the brush within 7 days after the scheduled collection.
 Options for disposing of the additional brush include: